patricktran2911/medical-ocean/README.md

 To set up this project locally, follow the steps below:

+1. Installing Git:
+   - Download and install Git from [here](https://git-scm.com/downloads)
+    - Verify the installation by running the following command in the terminal:
+    ```bash
+    git -v
+    ```

 1. Installing Nodejs:
     - Download and install Nodejs from [here](https://nodejs.org/en/)
     - Verify the installation by running the following command in the terminal: